 Whether you have a Fittonia albivenis, Fittonia gigantea, or one of the Fittonia cultivars, there is no denying that Fittonias (fit-TOH-neeuh) are some of the most attractive houseplants in the Acanthaceae family.

-Fittonia plants hail from Peru and outlying areas and get their nickname of “nerve plant” due to the wonderfully pronounced veins, which may be pink, red, white, or yellow in color.
+Fittonia plants hail from Peru and outlying areas and get their nickname “nerve plant” due to the wonderfully pronounced white veins, which may be pink, red, white, or yellow in color.

 This tropical plant is relatively easy to care for, there are times when something goes wrong, and your nerve plant seems to lose its nerve a bit.